 \begin{enumerate} \item $N<N_H$.

 One observes the stable fixed point is Heisenberg FP (fig. \ref{fig3}).
-This point is also stable in all of three particular two-charge models $w=0$, $v=u-w$ and $v=u$ (fig. \ref{fig4}).
-There are two FPs $S_-$ and $P_1$ in the region $w<0$, but both are unstable.
-In the one-loop approximation $N_H=2$, but higher orders predict the value $N_H\simeq1.45$ \cite{Helix-3d, Helix-4e}.
-Also this value is obtained as the marginal dimension of the $O(N)$ model with a single-ion cubic anisotropy.
-At $N=N_H$, HFP, BFP, the points $S_+$ and $P_1$) coincide.
+This point is attractive in all of three models (\ref{ONxOM}), (\ref{On+Om}) and (\ref{Z2xON}) (fig. \ref{fig4}).
+There are two FPs $S_-$ and $P_1$ in the interesting region $w<0$, but both are saddle points.
+In the one-loop approximation $N_H=2$, but higher orders predict the value $N_H\simeq1.45$ \cite{Sokolov95,Pelissetto01,Calabrese04,Sokolov94,Pelissetto01-2,Pelissetto01-3,Calabrese02,Calabrese03}.
+At $N=N_H$, four points (namely $H$, $B$, $S_+$ and $P_1$) coincide.
 Since $N=1<N_H$, the Heisenberg fixed point with $O(2)$ symmetry corresponds to a second-order phase transition in the $N=1$ models (\ref{On+Om}) and (\ref{Z2xON}).

 \item $N_H<N<N_{c1}$.